AI Agents Settings

 Step I: Naming your AI Agent

-1. At the main side bar, navigate to Automation Hub, select the AI Agent tab, and click the Create AI Agent button at the top corner of the page.
+1. At the main side bar, navigate to Automation Hub, select the Agents tab, and click the Create Agent button at the top corner of the page.

-3. Add an Avatar (optional) by uploading an existing image or generate a new one using AI by clicking Generate Avatar.
-Zoom the image to fit into the clear circle and click Add done.
+To add an Avatar (optional), click the camera icon, upload an existing image, or generate a new one using AI by clicking Generate Avatar.
+Zoom the image to fit within the clear circle, then click Add when done.

 Step II: Agent Persona